-Join Garrick Chow for an in-depth discussion in this video Group faders, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Group faders, part of Learning Auria Pro.

 - Mixing a song often involves…first mixing two or more tracks together…until they blend well before moving…to other parts of the song.…For example, you might first spend your time…mixing your drums and then adding bass…before working on your rhythm guitar.…Later you might mix your background vocal tracks together…before blending them with the lead vocal.…Once you have some tracks mixed to your satisfaction,…you'll most likely want to keep them that way…as you mix other parts of your song.…But what if those tracks are…too quiet or too loud in the mix?…Ideally, you don't want to have to move…each individual fader up or down again…as you develop the rest of your mix.…